sudiptobanerjee/JAMAJniGsl/README.md

 # JAMAJniGsl
 JAMAJniGsl is a JAVA package providing a java interface for GSL library and using the classes defined by JAMA Package.
 It's a tool for numerical linear algebra computations and random number generators.
-JAMAJniLite calls GSL libraries which require previous installation (Detailed installation instructions are listed below).
+JAMAJniG calls GSL libraries which require previous installation (Detailed installation instructions are listed below).

 Build Instructions